March 20, 2026Generator Shaft Repair and Rebuild: HVOF Coatings & Machining

 A new shaft is manufactured to print dimensions and standard tolerances.
 It is built to meet the specification, not to exceed it, and not necessarily to address the specific wear conditions of a particular machine in a particular operating environment.

-This is not a universal argument for repair over replacement.
+We do not always argue for repair over replacement.
 There are cases where base metal condition, prior repair history, or geometry complexity make new manufacture the right answer.
 Because HFW does both, our recommendation is always based on what produces the better outcome, not which service we prefer to sell.

 Preparing a large rotor shaft for HVOF repair.
 Click to view video.